NREL/Industry-energy-data-book/README.md

 are estimated using data sources from the Energy Information Administration, Census Bureau, and the U.S. Department of Agriculture.
-The methodology was first described by [McMillan and Narwade (2018)](https://doi.org/10.2172/1484348), with the associated source code provided here: https//github.com/NREL/Industry-Energy-Tool/.
+The methodology was first described by [McMillan and Narwade (2018)](https://doi.org/10.2172/1484348), with the associated source code provided [here](https//github.com/NREL/Industry-Energy-Tool/).

+The methodology has changed slightly in an effort to automate more calculation steps.